 Each year, NCICU holds administrative meetings, conferences and special events, and creates publications to support, represent and advocate for North Carolina independent higher education.
 These events and programs provide a variety of opportunities for sponsorship.

 Corporate sponsorship contributions are requested to implement and support the NCICU Ethics Bowl, a program that highlights applied ethics as a hallmark of the student experience at independent colleges and universities in North Carolina.
 Engaging students in complex ethical dilemmas, the Ethics Bowl is an academic opportunity that tests students’ critical thinking skills.
 This program provides campus funding assistance to member institutions to implement a series of on-campus applied ethics projects, including a statewide competition among college teams to address ethical issues in business, education, government, and other aspects of life.
-Funds also will provide student scholarships to participating students.
 The goal of the Ethics Bowl is to provide an important opportunity for students and faculty to interact with business and community leaders in a way that exemplifies the values of students attending independent colleges and universities and expose students to the realities of ethical issues in today’s society.

 State of North Carolina Undergraduate Research & Creativity Symposium (SNCURCS)